Company Guides 6 min read ·

 FeedbackNoneReal-time guidance available

-The key implication: Casey mistakes compound.
-In a traditional interview, a calculation error might get corrected mid-case.
-In Casey, one wrong number can cascade through subsequent questions.
+The critical difference: Casey mistakes compound.
+In a traditional interview, a calculation error might be corrected mid-case.
+In Casey, one wrong number cascades through subsequent questions with no safety net.

 Preparation Strategy